SynthIPD: training-free synthetic individual patient data generation: Framework and methodology

 \subsubsection{DIGITIZE}

-The coordinates of the KM plot (corresponding to \textit{unique} observed times and survival probabilities $\{\tilde{u}_i,\hat{S}(\tilde{u_i})\}_{i=1}^{M},M\leq n$) can be extracted from the SVG using software tools like FIGMA.
-Additionally, $\tilde{a}_i,\tilde{\delta}_i,i\in[M]$ are available from the graph directly.
-If $M=n$, then all extracted coordinates are unique and the digitization is readily done.
-Conversely, $M<n$ indicates multiple events/censorings occuring at some time points.
-DIGITIZE($(\mathcal{G}_a,\mathcal{N}_a,\mathcal{T}):a\in\{0,1\}$), which is described as follows, is used to estimate the repeated events/censorings.
+Each drop (resp. tick mark) in the KM curve corresponds to a distinct event (resp. censoring).
+The VG figures are first transformed into SVG using tools like Inkscape, then exact coordinates of drops and tick marks can be retrieved using software tools like Figma, giving $\{\tilde{u}_i,\hat{S}(\tilde{u_i})\}_{i=1}^{m},m\leq n$.
+Additionally, information on $\tilde{a}_i,\tilde{\delta}_i,i\in[m]$ are available from the graph directly.
+If $m=n$, then all extracted coordinates are unique and the digitization is readily done.
+In practice, usually $m\leq n$ and one drop (resp. censoring tick mark) may represent multiple events (resp. censorings).
+In this case, it is necessary to estimate how many patients experienced event (resp. are censored) when they share the same visual drop (resp. censoring tick mark).
+The procedure is detailed as follows.